Main researcher: Dr Adrian Brown, (University College London) Email: email@example.com.

 1. Invitation paragraph

-We are contacting you to ask if you will take part in a survey exploring the impact of coronavirus (COVID-19) on patients with obesity accessing weight management services and bariatric surgery services in the UK.
-The study has received full ethical approval from University College London (Ethics Approval Number).
+We are contacting you to ask if you will take part in a survey exploring the continued long-term impact of coronavirus (COVID-19) on patients with obesity accessing weight management services and bariatric surgery services in the UK.
+This survey is related to what is happening in your service today compared to the end of the first national lockdown back in July 2020 and is a follow up survey from the initial survey done in the first lockdown.
+You do not have to have filled out the initial survey in order to complete this follow-up.

 2. What is the purpose of the study?

-This survey aims to explore the impact of the COVID-19 outbreak on weight management service and bariatric service including cancellation of outpatient clinics, changes in delivery of service and long-term impacts of COVID-19.
+This survey aims to explore the continued long-term impact of the COVID-19 outbreak on weight management service and bariatric service including cancellation of outpatient clinics, changes in delivery of service, commissioning and long-term impacts of COVID-19 in the UK.
 Your information will improve our understanding and help support people with obesity accessing weight management and bariatric surgery services during and after the pandemic.
 There are no right or wrong answers, we are simply interested in your thoughts.

 3. What will happen if I take part?

-Due to the changing environment related to COVID-19 we will be repeating the survey to see how service provision has changed over time.
+Due to the changing environment related to COVID-19 we are repeating the survey to see how service provision has changed over time.
 Please use your personal unique identifier you create at the start of the survey to enable you to anonymously repeat follow-up surveys over the course of the COVID-19 outbreak.
 Keep this safe to allow you to do this.
+If you completed the survey the first time please put this in so we can track your information.

 4. What are the benefits of taking part?